 Heavy Metals Breakdown

 We highly value honesty and truth at Lost Empire Herbs.
 These two qualities are something we try hard to propagate in our own lives and since this company is an extension of us, they permeate its edifice as well.
+Fundamental to that is complete transparency in lab testing and publishing those results.

 One of the ways we have found for Lost Empire Herbs to embody these ideals is to be as transparent with it's operations as possible.